luca-mifsud/Nissan-LEAF-AZE-0-30-kWh-and-Hyundai-KONA-Electric-2019-CAN-Bus-Messages/README.md

 A substantial part of the EV CAN message information was obtained from Mr. Daniel Öster (dalathegreat), to whom I am extremely grateful for his contribution to the advancement of EVs and the EV community.
 The rest of the CAN bus messages were obtained and calibrated manually using a CAN sniffer and diagnostic tool to send messages.

+Should you come across any errors or things that would merit adding, please do contact me and let me know.